 Scanning is the process of “Digitizing” your original photo, slide, or negative by converting it into a digital file.
 Your original item is placed in a scanner and a “digital picture” is created and saved in the computer.
 The newly created digital file can then be restored in the computer and used to make new photo prints or shared with family and friends.

 Storing all your photos, slides, negatives, documents and albums takes up a lot of room and they are susceptible to damage from handling, exposure to light, and natural disasters such as fire, floods, or tornadoes.
-We can scan all your treasured family memories and save new “Digital Files” to a CD\DVD or Flash Drive, which takes up much less room and safely stores your new “digital pictures” protecting them from further degradation or damage.
-You can also make multiple copies of the CD\DVD or Flash Drive and store them in a safe place further protecting the digital copies of your treasured family memories from loss or damage due to natural disasters.
+We can scan all your treasured family memories and save new “Digital Files” to a Flash Drive, which takes up much less room and safely stores your new “digital pictures” protecting them from further degradation or damage.
+You can also make multiple copies of the Flash Drive and store them in a safe place further protecting the digital copies of your treasured family memories from loss or damage due to natural disasters.

 No, with the new digital technologies, the process of scanning and restoring is faster and better than the old traditional methods making it very affordable.
 We offer free, no obligation estimates and the final price will not exceed the quote we give you.
 Check our Services pages for our current prices or give us a call and we will be happy to answer all your questions.